MacLemon/CongressChecklist/README.md

 **If you are unsure** that there might still be some services running and transmitting plaintext data, **do not connect**.

+### PrePaid SIM Cards
+Make sure you get a [right sized SIM card][11] for your GSM mobile phone!
+If you need help with buying a SIM card, ask a local for assistance.
+They're friendly!

+- [Blau.de][118]

 ## Thanks for being awesome
 These people have contributed to improve this list for everyone.
 In no particular order.